49 Free Asset List Templates (Excel) | Personal, Business

 Finish your inventory list

-Protecting your List of Assets
+2. Protecting your list of assets

-The list of assets is a document with legal and managerial significance in a company.
+It is a document with legal and managerial significance in a company.
 Therefore, it is important to ensure its contents are protected by providing a legal cushion and physical protection to the document.

 Follow the steps below to achieve this: